← All Articles

-If you’re wondering what is Google AdWords in digital marketing, the simplest answer is this: it’s Google’s paid advertising platform that helps businesses appear in front of people actively searching for products or services online.
+The simplest answer to the question what is Google Adwords in digital marketing is: Google’s paid advertising platform that helps businesses to get visibility in front of people who actively search for products or services that you deal with.

 When someone searches “best gym near me” or “buy office chair online,” those top sponsored results you see on Google are usually Google Ads.